Beyond Trotterization: Variational Product Formulas for Quantum Simulation: Methodology

 As discussed above, there is considerable flexibility in the choice of ansatz and the ordering of operators.
 This flexibility allows one to select the form that yields the smallest relative error for a given problem.
 While it is not feasible to explore all possible configurations here, our method can be readily applied to any ansatz that may be advantageous for specific models of interest.

 We summarize our algorithm in Fig.~\ref{fig:algorithm_schematics}.
 In the first step, we choose a particular time evolution ansatz $\boldsymbol{U}_a(\boldsymbol{c}(t))$ of interest that is implementable on quantum hardware.
-In the second step, the variational parameters $\boldsymbol{c}(t)$ are obtained via classical optimization based on the action principle.
-Then, we perform error analysis to determine the optimal time ($\tau$) for which the parameters are associated with an acceptable error bound.
-The output parameters $\boldsymbol{c}(\tau)$ are input for quantum simulations running at stroboscopic times of size $\tau$.
+In the second step, the variational parameters $\boldsymbol{c}(t)$ are obtained by solving the equations of motion, Eq. \eqref{eqn:diff_eq_var_parms}.
+The output parameters $\boldsymbol{c}(t=\tau)$ are input for quantum simulations running at stroboscopic time steps of size $\tau$.
 This structure bears similarity to other algorithms based on McLachlan’s variational principle~\cite{McLachlanVarPrin}.
 However, our method differs in an essential way: the optimization is performed globally over the entire evolution operator rather than with respect to a specific quantum state in the Hilbert space.

 The implementation of our algorithm on actual quantum hardware is beyond the scope of the present work and is left for future investigation.